SkynetLabs/skynet-kernel/libs/libkmodule/README.md

 repository of the module, the password of course will not be published.
 As long as the password is secure, this publication process is secure.

+// "There is no central website" - aren't we deploying to a specific portal?
+// Should we note that health of the module depends on the portal policies?

 This publication process is fully decentralized.
 There is no central website or service that is managing the creation and deployment of modules.
 This is great for censorship resistance and overall security, but also means that there's no